-This course is designed to provide the student with the instruction and actual handson clinical experience in the operating room for specialty surgeries.
-The emphasis is placed on the role of the surgical technologist in preparing for and participating in surgeries relating to urogenital procedures, orthopedic procedures, eye procedures, ear, nose throat, and mouth procedures, and plastics and reconstructive surgery.
-Clinical experience will be provided at surrounding area hospitals and surgical clinics.
-3 lecture hours, 24 clinical hours
+This course is designed to provide the student with the instruction for specialty surgeries.
+The emphasis is placed on the role of the surgical technologist in preparing for and participating in surgeries relating to ophthalmic, plastics and reconstruction, plastics & reconstructive, neurosurgery, orthopedic, genitourinary, ophthalmic, plastics and reconstructive surgical procedures.